 Calvin Klein built his name into a global brand which came to define a particular form of elegant and understated American style.
-Yet Calvin Klein products have had nothing to do with the man himself since the mid-2000s.
+Yet Calvin Klein products have had nothing to do with the man himself for almost two decades.
 By then the jeans, underwear, fragrances, eyewear, home furnishings and other goods which bore his name were already being produced under license by other companies, although Klein himself was usually involved in their marketing and design.
 In 2002, he surrendered control of his name altogether, selling the trademark to US clothing manufacturer Phillips Van Heusen.
-As a result PVH took control of all higher-priced apparel, while key bridge, sportswear and underwear lines were produced under license by another company, Warnaco.
+The renamed PVH took control of all higher-priced apparel, while key bridge, sportswear and underwear lines were produced under license by another company, Warnaco.
 In 2012, PVH agreed to acquire Warnaco as well in a $2.9bn deal that united ownership of the Calvin Klein brand under a single roof for the first time.
-Some clothing lines are still produced under license by third parties.
-Fragrances are produced under license by Coty.
-Combined retail sales of branded Calvin Klein products in 2018 were estimated at $9.8bn, making it the 3rd largest designer brand globally after Ralph Lauren and Giorgio Armani.
+Some clothing lines are still produced under license by third parties, while fragrances are produced under license by Coty.
+Combined retail sales of branded Calvin Klein products in 2019 were estimated at $9.4bn, making it the 3rd largest designer brand globally after Ralph Lauren and Giorgio Armani.
+However sales slumped to $6.2bn in Covid-impacted 2020.
 It is partnered in the PVH portfolio by Tommy Hilfiger, which the company acquired in 2010.
-It is the #4 designer brand worldwide with retail sales estimated at $8.5bn in 2018.
-The group's collection of what it now terms heritage brands - including Van Heusen and Arrow dress shirts; Izod casualwear; Warner's and Olga lingerie - had combined retail sales of around $3.5bn.
-In 2020, it sold North American rights to Speedo swimwear to Pentland Group, which already owns the brand elsewhere.
-PVH's own net revenues from wholesale and retail reached a new high of $9.7bn in the year to Feb 2019.
-Net income was $745m.
-Though smaller than Calvin Klein in total retail sales, the Tommy Hilfiger brand actually accounts for the largest share of PVH's net revenues - it has fewer third party licensees.
-Emanuel Chirico is chairman & CEO of PVH Corp.
-In 2019, former Ralph Lauren CEO Stefan Larsson joined the group as president.
+That was the #4 designer brand worldwide in 2019 with retail sales estimated at $9.2bn, but overtake stablemate Calvin Klein for the first time in 2020 with $6.9bn.
+The group has gradually come to focus all attention on juist those two lead brands.
+It sold its North American rights for Speedo swimwear in 2020 to Pentland Group, which already owned the brand elsewhere.
+The following year, it agreed to sell most of its collection of so-called heritage brands - led by Van Heusen and Arrow dress shirts, IZOD and Geoffrey Beene casualwear - to licensing specialist Authentic Brands.
+It retained only the lingerie brands Warner's and Olga.
+PVH's own net revenues from wholesale and retail reached a new high of $9.9bn in the year to Feb 2020, before slumping in Covid-impacted ye 2021 to $7.1bn.
+After net income of $417m in ye 2020, it reported a net loss for ye 2021 of $1.1bn.
+Though smaller than Calvin Klein in total retail sales, the Tommy Hilfiger brand actually accounts for the largest share of PVH's net revenues because it has fewer third party licensees.
+In 2019, former Ralph Lauren CEO Stefan Larsson joined the group as president, and took over as CEO in Feb 2021 from Manny Chirico, now chairman.

 Which agencies handle advertising for PVH?
 Find out more from the Adbrands Account Assignments database